openhwgroup/cva6/CONTRIBUTING.md

     * Your contribution shall be optional and fully disabled by default.
         - so that projects already using CVA6 are not impacted (no functionality change, no extra silicon...).
     * To configure your contribution, System Verilog top-level parameters are preferred.
-        - Synchronize with CVA6 team if this is not possible and you need other means (`directives, ariane_pkg parameters, templating).
+        - Synchronize with CVA6 team if this is not possible and you need other means (`directives, ariane_pkg parameters, templating...)
         - Synchronize with CVA6 team (again) because this rule is likely to change over time as we are considering templating.
     * Commit to maintain your contribution 2 years after the pull request
         - We know it's not always possible, so refer to the next rule.